servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 ---

-2 A testament requires the death of the Testator
+II - A testament requires the death of the Testator

 Hebrews states plainly: